espocrm/documentation/docs/development/metadata/fields.md

 _true_ | _false_

-Skip converting to defs for ORM.
+Skip converting to defs for the ORM.

 ### filter

 _true_ | _false_

-Entity could be filtered by field with this field type.
+Records can be filtered by this field (available as filter on the list view).

 ### view

-By default for displaying a field of this field type the system try to read the view `"views/fields/{field-type}"` (path is `client/src/views/fields/{field-name}.js`).
-But if want to define own view, you can set this parameter here.
+By default when displaying a field the system try to read the view `"views/fields/{field-type}"` (path is `client/src/views/fields/{field-name}.js`).
+You can define a custom view with this parameter.

 ### params

-Array of fields, that described field type parameters.
-This parameters could be set for each field of this field type in the Entity Manager.
+Array of field parameters.
+Theses parameters then can be edited for every field of this field type in the Entity Manager tool.

 #### Example